Welcome to MET Computer Science!

 Information Security programs at Metropolitan College are certified by the Committee on National Security Systems (CNSS).
 Boston University is also recognized by the National Security Agency and the Department of Homeland Security as a Center of Academic Excellence in Information Assurance Education and Research.

-MET’s master’s degree program in Computer Information Systems (Health Informatics concentration) is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+MET’s master’s degree program in Health Informatics is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).